By Bill Kovarik

 The glass of beer analogy

-A few years ago, Dr. Colin Campbell of the Association for the Study of Peak Oil used this analogy:”Understanding [oil] depletion is simple.
+To describe the situation, Dr. Colin Campell of the Association for the Study of Peak Oil once used this analogy:”Understanding [oil] depletion is simple.
 Think of an Irish pub.
 The glass starts full and ends empty.
 There are only so many more drinks to closing time.
 It’s the same with oil.
 We have to find the bar before we can drink what’s in it.”

-But the analogy of a tankard of beer is only appropriate if we are thinking about individual tanks of gas.
-A better analogy to the world oil industry would involve a street full of pubs and a network of warehouses and distilleries.
+But the analogy of a tankard of beer is appropriate only for a tankful of gas.
+A better analogy to the world oil industry would involve a street full of Irish pubs and a network of warehouses and distilleries.
 The price keeps going up because the proprietors of your pub claim to be running out of beer.
 You can see for yourself, they say, the shelf is almost empty.
-The Ministry for Pubs says its worried and gives each of the pubs a generous beverage depletion allowance and other tax breaks.
+The Ministry for Pubs says its worried and gives each of the pubs a generous depletion allowance and other tax breaks.
 And the ministry loudly trumpets the promise that it will eventually ease our dependence on beer while quietly cutting alternative beverage research.

 Of course, the best kept secret in town is a huge stockpile of barley, yeast and hops in the warehouse across town.
-If you even bothered to ask about it in the 1970s or 80s, they’d tell you that it wasn’t “proven” beer.
+If you asked about it in the 1970s or 80s, they’d tell you that it wasn’t “proven” beer.
 It was only “potential” beer or even “undiscovered” beer.
-Meanwhile, of course, we had to have a strong army to fight to secure our “proven” sources of beer.
+Meanwhile, of course, we have to fight to secure our “proven” sources of beer.